 Figure 1 – Merced Ground-Water Basin and location of wells

 The energy required to pump groundwater is a function of the total height it must be pumped.
 Calculations are performed based on the UC Water report [2] as follows:

-kWh = 1.0241 x TDH x Af
+kWh = 1.0241 × TDH× Af,

-kWh = kilowatt-hour; TDH = total dynamic head (ft); AF = acre-feet of water (Note: 1.0241 accounts for the conversion between units).
+where kWh is kilowatt-hour; TDH is the total dynamic head (ft); AF is the acre-feet of water (Note: 1.0241 accounts for the conversion between units).

-Total dynamic head (TDH) is calculated as:
+The total dynamic head (TDH) is calculated as:

-TDH = GWL + DD + CL + DP
+TDH = GWL + DD + CL + DP,

-GWL = depth to groundwater level (ft); DD = drawdown (ft); CL = column loss (ft); and DP = discharge pressure (ft).
+where GWL is the depth to groundwater level (ft); DD = drawdown (ft); CL = column loss (ft); and DP = discharge pressure (ft).
 Drawdown, discharge pressure, and column loss are estimated based on information reported by Burt et al. (2003) [4] for the MGWB region (DWR ETo zones 12 and 15 [5]), as 25 ft, 9 ft, and 2.5 ft, respectively.

-Total annual ground-water extraction from the MGWB was estimated based on 1990 data on land and water use by the DWR.
-Annual urban and agricultural extractions were estimated as 54,000 af and 492,000 af, respectively.
+Total annual ground-water extraction from the MGWB is estimated based on 1990 data on land and water use by the DWR.
+Annual urban and agricultural extractions are estimated as 54,000 af and 492,000 af, respectively.
 Other extractions equaled approximately 9,000 af for a total annual extraction of 555,000 afyear [6].
-Annual ground-water extraction was also estimated in 2007 by MAGPI at a total of 683,250 afyear.
-Agricultural demand outside the MID (and met with groundwater) totalled 595,000 af, groundwater pumping by MID totaled 13,000 af, municipal and private entities pumped approximately 50,250 af, and there was 25,000 af groundwater makeup for surface water used for environmental purposes [7].
-Based on these two reports, an annual extraction of 620,000 afyear was used for ground water energy use calculations.
+Annual ground-water extraction was estimated in 2007 by MAGPI at a total of 683,250 afyear.
+Agricultural demand outside the Merced Irrigation District (MID) (and met with groundwater) totaled 595,000 af, groundwater pumping by MID totaled 13,000 af, municipal and private entities pumped approximately 50,250 af, and there was 25,000 af groundwater makeup for surface water used for environmental purposes [7].
+Based on these two reports, an annual extraction of 620,000 afyear is used for ground water energy use calculations.

 Most groundwater pumps are either diesel powered or electrically powered.
-Large diesel engines can be up to 40 percent efficient at converting the chemical energy stored in the diesel into useful work.
-Large centrifugal pumps offer efficiencies from 75 to 93 percent.
-Thus a good diesel pump will generally operate near 35 percent efficiency [10, 11]..
-On the other hand, large DC motors have efficiencies (electric to useful work) anywhere from 75 to 95 percent.
+Large diesel engines can have efficiencies up to 40% during the conversion of chemical energy stored in the diesel into useful work.
+Large centrifugal pumps offer efficiencies from 75-93%.
+Thus a good diesel pump will generally operate near 35% efficiency [10, 11].
+On the other hand, large DC motors have efficiencies (electric to useful work) anywhere from 75-90%.
 Thus a good electric DC pump will operate near 75 percent overall efficiency.
 Overall pump efficiency in the MGWB region for on-farm groundwater pumping is reported as approximately 52% [4], indicating a mix of diesel and electrically powered pumps with slightly more diesel pump capacity.

 Merced County receives an annual daily average of solar insolation of 5.5 kWh/m2 [3].
 Assuming solar PV module efficiency of 20% (solar to electric), an electric pump efficiency of 75%, and ignoring all storage losses and seasonal effects, the size of the solar field (aperture area) required to provide enough energy to meet the annual groundwater extraction energy demand can be calculated.